Brendan O'Connor (politician)

-Brendan Patrick O'Connor (born 2 March 1962) is an Australian politician who has served as Minister for Skills and Training since 2022.
-He is a member of the Australian Labor Party (ALP) and has served in the House of Representatives since 2001.
+Brendan Patrick O'Connor (born 2 March 1962) is an Australian politician who served as Minister for Skills and Training from 2022 to 2024 in the Albanese ministry after having served in the same portfolio in 2013 in the Second Rudd ministry.
+He is a member of the Australian Labor Party (ALP) and served in the House of Representatives from 2001 to 2025.
 He held ministerial office in the governments of Kevin Rudd and Julia Gillard from 2007 to 2013, including as a member of cabinet from 2012 to 2013.
 He was a member of the shadow cabinet from 2013 to 2022.

+O'Connor announced his retirement from Federal Parliament effective at 2025 Australian federal election.

 Early life

 O'Connor was born on 2 March 1962 in London, England.
 He is the son of Michael and Philomena O'Connor.
 His parents were both born in Ireland, his mother in Thurles and his father in Tralee.
 O'Connor was born with both Irish and British citizenship, renouncing the latter in the early 1980s.
 He acquired Australian citizenship by naturalisation in 1995 and renounced his Irish citizenship in 2001 in order to stand for parliament.

 O'Connor arrived in Australia when he was six years old.
 He attended Aquinas College, Melbourne, and subsequently completed the degrees of Bachelor of Arts and Bachelor of Laws at Monash University.
 He also completed a diploma at Harvard University in the United States through the Harvard Trade Union Program.